jomolesk/reference-architectures/docs/hybrid-networking/index.md

 ---
 Many organizations wish to integrate an existing on-premises infrastructure with Azure.
 A key part of this scenario is to establish a secure and robust network connection between the on-premises network and Azure.

-The patterns &amp; practices group has created a set of reference architectures to address these scenarios.

 <ul class="cardsD refArchPanel x3">
     <li>
         <a href="./expressroute.md">